 The idea that names were changed at Ellis Island raises lots of questions.
 For instance, if names were changed, what happened to the paperwork?
 And if inspectors were charged with changing names, why are there no records of this?
 Where are the lists of approved names?
 Where are the first hand accounts, of inspectors and immigrants?
 If immigrants had name changes forced upon them, why did they not simply change their name back when they entered the country?
 Or, if they could not, where is paperwork describing the roles of Federal officials charged with making sure that names were not changed back?

 All rather silly, perhaps.
 Yet the myth persists, almost exclusively in family lore.
 One explanation might be that we live in more enlightened times.
-People migrating to the United States no longer feel that they have to change their name to fit in, and so it seems strange that people would voluntarily change their name generations ago.
+Although people still change their names, especially when naturalizing, many people immigrating to the United States no longer feel that they have to change their name to fit in, and so it seems strange that people would voluntarily change their name generations ago.

 Marian L. Smith, in her essay American Names: Declaring Independence, suggests that another interpretation of the Ellis Island myth might be: